meschedl/Larval-Oyster-CASE-RNA/second-stringtie.md

 ```
 835503 C_Vir_ST_merged_test.gtf

-why is the second one so much smaller?
-I made mergelist.txt by copy and pasting the file names from the "try with the A" code, so it's not like I missed a file....
+Why is the second one so much smaller?
+I made mergelist.txt by copy and pasting the file names from the "try with the A" code, so it's not like I missed a file.

-try making a new final gtf for a sample and see if those differ
+Try making a new final gtf for a sample and see if those differ

 ```
 stringtie -e -G C_Vir_ST_merged_NO_A_test.gtf -o SE_J07.test.merge.gtf SE_J07.F.trim.fq.gz.s.bam